nkwachiabel/Document-Processing-Process-Mining/README.md

 # Project Overview
 The goal of this project is to:
-1. Utilize process mining to uncover the complete document processing process from purchasing receiving a document to sending out the processed document.
+1. Utilize process mining to uncover the complete document processing process from receiving a document to sending out the processed document.
 2. Identify inefficiencies and potential process bottlenecks.
 3. Generate insights to improve process efficiency.